 The Taxpayer Advocate Service (TAS) is your voice at the IRS.
 Our job is to ensure that every taxpayer is treated fairly, and that you know and understand your rights.
-We offer free help to guide you through the often-confusing process of resolving tax problems that you haven't been able to solve on your own.
-Remember, the worst thing you can do is nothing at all!
+We can offer you free help with IRS problems that you cannot resolve on your own.
+We know this process can be confusing, but the worst thing you can do is nothing at all!

-TAS can help if you can't resolve your problem with the IRS and:
+TAS can help if you cannot resolve your problem with the IRS and:

-- You have tried repeatedly to contact the IRS but no one has responded, or the IRS has not responded to you by the date promised
+- You have tried repeatedly to contact the IRS but no one has responded, or the IRS has not responded by the date promised.

-If you think TAS might be able to help you, call your local advocate, whose number is in your phone book and on our website at http://www.irs.gov/uac/Contact-a-Local-Taxpayer-Advocate.
-You can also call our toll-free number at 877-777-4778.
-Or you can file IRS Form 911 (PDF), Request for Taxpayer Advocate Service Assistance (And Application for Taxpayer Assistance Order) with TAS, or ask an IRS employee (in person or over the phone) to complete the form on your behalf.
+If you think TAS can help you, call your local advocate, whose number is in your local directory and at www.irs.gov/advocate, or call us toll-free at 877-777-4778.
+You can also file IRS Form 911 (PDF), Request for Taxpayer Advocate Service Assistance (And Application for Taxpayer Assistance Order) with TAS, or ask an IRS employee (in person or over the phone) to complete the form on your behalf.